Know Your Malt Barley Specs: What Maltsters Want in 2025

 4. Plumpness: ≥85%

-Plump kernels provide more starch for brewing.
+Plump kernels provide more starch for higher malt extract.

 5. Peeled & Broken: